pulumi/registry/themes/default/content/registry/packages/cloudflare/installation-configuration.md

 ### Configuring The Provider

 Pulumi relies on the Cloudflare SDK to authenticate requests from your computer to Cloudflare.
 Your credentials are never sent to pulumi.com.
-Once the credetials are obtained, there are two ways to communicate your configuration parameters to Pulumi:
+Once the credentials are obtained, there are two ways to communicate your configuration parameters to Pulumi:

 1. Set the environment variable `CLOUDFLARE_API_TOKEN` (or the legacy `CLOUDFLARE_EMAIL` and `CLOUDFLARE_API_KEY`):